kaj/kratsbox/README.markdown

 * _Only images_.
 While not an feature in itself, lack of support for embeddly, iframes or ajax does allow the small size of kratsbox.
+  The fact that no jQuery or other library is required also helps.

 * _No extra loading_.
 The graphics in kratsbox is pure css3, no extra
   images / sprites.